MateuszBronclik/emailsender/README.md

 # Email Sender

 A simple web-based tool that allows users to quickly and easily compose and send e-mail messages.
-It is written in ASP.NET and offers a user-friendly interface.
+Created in ASP.NET and offers a user-friendly interface.

 Status: Work in progress